dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - `documentID` example added
 - `VGM`,`CAS`,`CUS`,`DGD` and `OOG` added as `documentTypeCode` and `documentTypeCodes`
 - GitHub link added to `documentTypeCode`, `equipmentEventTypeCode`, `operationsEventTypeCode`, `portCallServiceTypeCode`, `publisherRole`, `shipmentEventTypeCode` and `transportEventTypeCode`

+<a name="v110"></a>[Release v1.1.0 (1 September 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.1.0)
+---
+Cleanup done for OVS major release.
+Deprecated fields removed from Events.
+**NB:** This version is released before 1.0.4 - so all updates in 1.0.4 is **not** included here
+- remove deprecated `scheduleID` from `TransportSubscriptionBody`
+- An alternative `TransportSubscriptionBodyWithScheduleID` has been created to support backward compatability in T&T
+- `eventClassifierCode` added as a simple object
+- removed deprecated `vesselScheduleChangeRemark`, `transportCallID` and `eventTypeCode` from the `Operations-TransportEvent` (they are still included in the `TransportEvent` used for T&T)

 <a name="v103"></a>[Release v1.0.3 (31 August 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.0.3)
 ---